Guidance counselor may lose job after Catholic school learns she has a wife

 “I have no intention of resigning, I have no intention of being quiet, and I didn’t need the counsel that they were offering from the priest,” she told WTHR.

-Following “public concerns regarding Ms. Fitzgerald’s employment status,” Roncalli High School posted on its Facebook page Sunday night.
+Following “public concerns regarding Ms. Fitzgerald’s employment status,” Roncalli High School posted a statement on its Facebook page Sunday night.

 “Catholic schools are ministries of the Catholic Church, and teachers, school guidance counselors and administrators are vital ministers in sharing the mission of the Church.
 They are expected to be role models and are expressly charged with leading students toward Christian maturity and with teaching the Word of God,” the statement reads, in part.